dominikn911/Dominik_Nowakowski_Tests/README.md

 # Dominik_Nowakowski_Tests
 To run tests you need:

 Windows 10

 Idea

 Google Chrome Browser

-The tests are running by run Tests.java
+The tests are running by run src/test/java/allureReports/Tests.java